wpilibsuite/allwpilib/Governance.md

 WPILib Core Developers are the group of individuals doing most of the day-to-day work on WPILib development as well as developers of 3rd party projects which may be bundled with WPILib.
 This group of individuals will have access to the WPILib Slack workspace and may have review or commit permissions on one or more WPILib repositories either directly or as part of one or more individual area/project teams.
 Overall membership of this group, as well as membership of any area/project teams and specific permissions on any WPILib repositories is overseen by the Steering Council.
 Generally Core Developers must be over 18 though exceptions may be made in extraordinary circumstances.
 Members may be added to this group for reasons including but not limited to:

 * Contribution to WPILib projects
 * “Sponsored” developers such as *FIRST* interns, WPI student developers, etc.
 * Contribution to 3rd party projects which are being incorporated into or distributed with WPILib
 * Invitation by the Steering Council in order to increase developer capacity in a specific area of need or proposed strategic target

 In order to maintain project stability and security, a small amount of “real world” vetting of Core Developers will be done by the Steering Council:

 * Real name known by the Steering Council
+* Youth Protection Policy Requirements compliant within *FIRST* Dashboard.
 * Validation that they are who they say they are within the community.
 This may be via direct interaction with Steering Council or other Core Developers or indirectly via other known and trusted community members (e.g. Steering Council knows and trusts Mentor Susan who is in the same region as this candidate and validates they are who they say)

 Core Developers meet \~weekly to discuss project status, current blocking items, etc.

 ## **WPILib Slack**

 The WPILib Slack workspace is the primary internal coordination resource for WPILib development.
 This is a closed Slack Workspace whose membership consists of the Core Developers identified above along with members from other ecosystem partners who need to closely coordinate with WPILib (e.g. companies and third parties producing vendor libraries for use with WPILib).
 While this is a closed workspace, members will not generally be removed simply for becoming inactive as Core Developers.
-Members may be removed after becoming inactive in the workspace for greater than 1 year, or “for cause” if their continued participation in the workspace is deemed to be disruptive to WPILib by the Steering Council.
+Members may be removed after becoming inactive in the workspace for greater than 1 year, or “for cause” if their continued participation in the workspace is deemed to be disruptive or detrimental to WPILib by the Steering Council.

 ## **Community Interaction**

 WPILib Core Developers are allowed and encouraged to interact with the broader community of users and developers through any number of unofficial avenues including:

 \-            In person interaction with teams via mentoring and/or event volunteering
 \-            Forums such as the FTC Forum and Chief Delphi
 \-            Chat platforms such as various Slack and Discord spaces

 Core Developers should recognize that their interaction in these spaces may reflect on WPILib as a whole and should conduct themselves accordingly.